Soranosuke2001/LINE_Image_Saver/Backend/README.md

 `AWS_ACCESS_KEY`: From AMI user `AWS_SECRET_ACCESS_KEY`: From AMI user

-`BUCKET_NAME`: You will need to create a new S3 bucket and provide the name of it here.
-`AWS_REGION`: The region abbreviation of where the bucket is hosted
+`BUCKET_NAME`: You will need to create a new S3 bucket and provide the name of it here `AWS_REGION`: The region abbreviation of where the bucket is hosted

 `IMAGE_FORMAT`: The image file format when saving to the bucket

+`DJANGO_SECRET_KEY`: The secret key for the application

 ### 4. Database Migrations